-Name Age Term of office (Years) Position Expertise Committees Mr Peter Campbell 69 21 Chairman, Non-executive, independent Director Finance and accounting, information technology and company management Member of Remuneration and Nomination Committee and Audit Committee Dr Colin Goldschmidt 60 21 Managing Director, Chief Executive Officer Healthcare industry and company management.
-Qualified Pathologist Member of Risk Management Committee Mr Chris Wilks 56 24 Finance Director, Chief Financial Officer Finance, accounting, banking, secretarial and company management Resigned from Risk Management Committee on 29 July 2014 Dr Philip Dubois 68 13 Executive Director Diagnostic imaging industry and company management.
-Qualified Radiologist Resigned from Risk Management Committee on 29 July 2014 Mr Colin Jackson 66 14 Executive Director Finance, healthcare industry and company management Mr Lou Panaccio 57 9 Non-executive, independent Director Finance, healthcare industry and company management Chair of Audit Committee, and member of Remuneration and Nomination Committee.
-Appointed to Risk Management Committee from 29 July 2014 Ms Kate Spargo 62 4 Non-executive, independent Director Law, governance and company oversight Chair of Remuneration and Nomination Committee and member of Audit Committee Dr Jane Wilson 56 4 Non-executive, independent Director Medicine, finance, governance and company oversight.
+Name Age Term of office (Years) Position Expertise Committees Mr Peter Campbell 70 22 Chairman, Non-executive, independent Director Finance and accounting, information technology and company management Member of Remuneration and Nomination Committee Dr Colin Goldschmidt 61 22 Managing Director, Chief Executive Officer Mr Chris Wilks 57 25 Finance Director, Chief Financial Officer Finance, accounting, banking, secretarial and company management Prof Mark Compton 54 1 Non-executive, independent Director Healthcare industry and company management Member of Audit Committee Dr Philip Dubois 69 14 Executive Director Diagnostic imaging industry and company management.
+Qualified Radiologist Mr Colin Jackson 67 15 Executive Director Executive Director Finance, healthcare industry and company management Mr Lou Panaccio 58 10 Non-executive, independent Director Finance, healthcare industry and company management Chair of Audit Committee, and member of Remuneration and Nomination Committee and Risk Management Committee Ms Kate Spargo 63 5 Non-executive, independent Director Law, governance and company oversight Chair of Remuneration and Nomination Committee and member of Audit Committee Dr Jane Wilson 57 5 Non-executive, independent Director Medicine, finance, governance and company oversight.
 Qualified General Practitioner Chair of Risk Management Committee and member of Remuneration and Nomination Committee

 The composition of Sonic's Board is consistent with the principle of medical management and leadership, which has been a core strategy of Sonic since 1993.
 Sonic's Managing Director is a qualified pathologist, and the Board also includes a radiologist and a general practitioner, ensuring that it has the capacity to understand complex medical issues and be in close touch with the medical marketplace.
 The presence of medical practitioners on Sonic's Board also gives comfort both to referring doctors (Sonic's customers) and to owners of diagnostic practices which Sonic seeks to acquire.
 This strategy has resulted in a Board which has a relatively high proportion of Executive Directors.
+The Board currently comprises five independent and four Executive Directors.